Jatinsingh0/realworld-js-practice/README.md

 ## 🤝 Let's Connect

 I'm open to feedback, discussion, or collaboration!
-Feel free to reach out on [LinkedIn](www.linkedin.com/in/jatinsinghnextjs) or follow my journey.
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/jatin-singh-a9147526b/) and [Twitter](https://x.com/jatinSingh012) and follow my journey.